EtienneMueller/razer-blade-data-science/README.md

-# Razer Blade 15 (2021) for Data Science
+# Razer Blade 15 for Data Science

-Here is how i set up my Razer Blade 15 (Early 2021, RTX 3080, 4k) to work with Ubuntu.
+Here is how i set up my LambdaLabs TensorBook/Razer Blade 15 (2022, RTX 3070 Ti) to work with Ubuntu 24.04.

 - [Installation](#installation)
 	- [Which Version?](#which-version)